Dyslexia Assessments in Calgary, AB

 Signs of Dyslexia

-Early signs of Dyslexia in preschool children
+Early Signs of Dyslexia in Preschool Children

 In preschool, children may have difficulty rhyming words, have delayed speech or language skills, or have difficulty with letter sounds or learning letters.

-Signs of Dyslexia in elementary school children
+Signs of Dyslexia in Elementary School Children

 In elementary school, children may have difficulty blending sounds together, identifying the different sounds within a word, remembering sight words, and spelling.

-Signs of Dyslexia in teenagers and adults
+Signs of Dyslexia in Teenagers and Adults

 Teenagers and adults may read slowly, not enjoy reading, prefer to listen to audiobooks, struggle with spelling, or find it difficult to complete tests within the given time limit.